 Another notable event in the development of language philosophy was the contribution of Noam Chomsky (1928-).
 I remember him making the point over and over in class that the way we learn a natural language proves that it has a set of rules of syntax and semantics built in.
 How else can we, from an early age with little experience and with an acquaintance with only a tiny subset of all possible sentences in that language, gain a sense of what is grammatically correct?
-We can't unless there is embedded within our
+We can't unless there is embedded within our minds a syntax machine.
+How can we gain the skill to assign meaning to an utterance

-18 Their mathematical success in studying the formal languages used to express mathematics inspired an entire generation of philosophers to change their approach and create the particular focus of the Anglo-American or "analytic" school.
+&lt;sup>18 Their mathematical success in studying the formal languages used to express mathematics inspired an entire generation of philosophers to change their approach and create the particular focus of the Anglo-American or "analytic" school.
 Instead of studying metaphysics or epistemology, they would now study the language in which philosophical claims were made.
 These philosophers could have saved themselves a lot of effort if they had realized the implications of the mathematical study of language.

-19 Quotes, respectively, from Norman Campbell, What is Science?
+&lt;sup>19 Quotes, respectively, from Norman Campbell, What is Science?
 New York: Dover Publications, 1952, 71 and Oliver Graham Sutton, Mathematics in Action.
 New York: Dover Publications, 1984.
 3. Both cited in James Nickel, Mathematics: Is God Silent?
 Vallecito, CA: Ross House Books, 2001 rev. ed., 206, 221.
-20 Ibid., 211.
+Ibid., 211.